top of page

 Painting

-As an artist, I’m inspired by the resilience and dignity of people and the stories they carry.
-I create work that invites viewers to pause, reflect, and connect.
+Margaret Warfield is an artist, that is inspired by the resilience and dignity of people and the stories they carry.
+She creates work that invites viewers to pause, reflect, and connect.

 Oxford, Georgia